The singular Hitchin fibration, cameral data, and representation theory: Abstract

 \section{Abstract}

-For a complex reductive group $G$, we consider the locus $\mathcal M^d$ in the moduli stack of $G$-Higgs bundles on which the centraliser dimension of the Higgs field takes a constant value $d> rk(G)$.
-We describe a non-abelian structure for the Hitchin fibration on $\mathcal M^d$, under mild conditions on the geometry of the centraliser level set $\mathfrak{g}_d$ in the Lie algebra.
-If $G$ is a classical group, we also show that the restriction of the Hitchin map to the locus of generically semisimple Higgs bundles in $\mathcal M^d$ factors through an abelian fibration.
-The abelianised fibres can be described using a generalisation of the cameral data of Donagi and Gaitsgory.
+We consider the Hitchin fibration on the moduli stack of Higgs bundles with arbitrary reductive structure group, and study its singular locus using the centraliser of the Higgs field.
+We restrict to the case where the Higgs field has constant centraliser dimension, and describe a non-abelian structure on the corresponding locus in the moduli stack.
+On a class of components of this locus, we construct a factorisation of the Hitchin map through an abelianised fibration, and describe the abelianised fibres with a generalisation of the cameral data of Donagi and Gaitsgory.
+We apply our results to Hitchin fibrations for real groups, and we also determine a connection between the geometry of the singular Hitchin fibration and the representation theory of the Lie algebra via the orbit method.

-We apply these constructions to $G_\mathbb{R}$-Hitchin fibrations for real forms $G_\mathbb{R}$.
-In particular we give a cameral description for an abelianisation of the $G_\mathbb{R}$-Hitchin fibration, which extends the known description in the quasi-split case.
-We determine this explicitly in the examples $G_\mathbb{R} = SU(p,q)$ and $G_{\mathbb{R}} = SO^*(4m+2)$.
-Our local results also give a connection between the geometry of the Hitchin fibration on $\mathcal M^d$ and the representation theory of the Lie algebra $\mathfrak{g}$, via the orbit method.
-As a corollary, we determine an explicit asymptotic relationship between two notions of multiplicity, one attached to an adjoint orbit in $\mathfrak{g}$ and one attached to a primitive ideal of the universal enveloping algebra of $\mathfrak{g}$.